humanetech-community/awareness-program/campaigns/README.md

 ## Campaign ideas

 To add an idea fo a new Campaign, first create a topic on our community forum in the (https://community.humanetech.com/c/focus/awareness-program) category.
-Once your topic is approved by a moderator, and has been discussed in the forum, an entry may be added here to be further elaborated.
+Once your topic is approved by the Community Team, and has been discussed in the forum, an entry may be added here to be further elaborated.